jdavidferreira/nestjs-prisma-backend-app/README.md

   yarn db:migrate
   ```

   The previous command should be run when setting up the dev environment for the first time.
-It automatically runs database seeding.

 - To manually seed the database, run: